cloudfoundry/app-autoscaler/docs/Readme.md

 * **custom metric**

 	Custom emtric is supported since [app-autoscaler v3.0.0 release][app-autoscaler-v3.0.0].
 You can define your own metric name and emit your own metric to `App Autoscaler` to trigger further dynamic scaling.
+Only alphabet letters, numbers and "_" are allowed for a valid metric name, and the maximum length of the metric name is limited up to 100 characters.

 ####  Threshold and Adjustment